 4. CO2

 Water and carbon dioxide are the critical nutrients for photosynthesis.
 Some plants do not require CO2; however, its injection can make plant growth much faster.
-I recommend that beginners go with plants that don’t need carbon dioxide because its injection is a skillful job, as it has to be dissolved in, and a high amount of it can stress your fish.
-If you have grown CO2-demanding plants or require rapid plant growth, then learn CO2 injection before using it.
+We recommend that beginners should go with the plants that don’t need carbon dioxide because its injection is a skillful job, as it requires to be dissolved in, and a high amount of it can stress your fish.

 5. Tank Parameters